 • Dig deeper into the Bible to understand what you are reading.

 First, find a Bible that you can read and understand.
 There are many opinions on what translation is accurate.
-If you are beginning Bible study, the King James Version of the Bible is not going to be easy to read.
+If you are beginning Bible study, the King James Version of the Bible may not be easy to read.
 In truth, many people are turned away because they cannot read past the “thee’s and thou’s” to understand what the context is about.

 Others say the Message Bible is too far to the “left” of correctly delivering God’s message.